 The GlideLok is not meant to be a security lock, and it is designed to open from BOTH sides of the door by an adult.
 That is what prevents you from being locked out accidentally, because many childproof door locks only lock / unlock from one side.

-For most exterior doors, you will also need to remove the spacer bar (from GlideLok Part C) with an appropriate smaller-size (#1) drill bit or screwdriver.
+For most exterior doors, you will also need to remove the spacer bar (from GlideLok Part C) with an appropriate smaller-size (#1) Phillips drill bit.
 Apply gentle pressure so the screws will not strip.

 What if I have to install the screw and peg on the wrong side of the door?